memoria-io/archived-reactive/README.md

     *[x] Stream api for usage in event sourcing
 * [x] Stream sharding to be used later for scaling
     * [x] Tests
+    * Due to sharding (reading from **multiple** src event streams) the whole cluster should be down first before executing sharding, so that oldStreams are not receiving new events, while being ingested, they should be in read only state
 * [x] id safety (stateId, commandId, eventId)
 * [ ] Event Stream Compaction
 * [ ] Increase test coverage to >85%